 The transition out of the military back into civilian life can be jarring for many Veterans.
 The intense and often traumatic experiences that many soldiers have can leave them permanently affected, both physically and mentally.
 The long-term effects of military service can often include mental health issues like anxiety, depression, post-traumatic stress disorder (PTSD), and more.

-If you are a Veteran who struggles daily with a mental health condition, you may be eligible to receive monthly disability benefits from the Department of Veterans’ Affairs (VA).
-The VA provides tax-free monthly support to Veterans who suffer from service-related disabilities, both physical and psychological.
-To qualify for VA disability benefits for a mental health issue, you typically only need a diagnosis from a mental health professional, an in-service event or occurrence that led to your disability, and sufficient evidence that your condition is directly connected to your military service.
+If you are a Veteran who struggles daily with a mental health disorder, you may be eligible to receive monthly VA disability compensation from the Department of Veterans Affairs (VA).
+The VA provides tax-free VA disability for mental health conditions that are service-connected.
+To qualify for this VA disability benefits program, you typically only need a mental health diagnosis from a mental health services provider, an in-service event or occurrence that led to your disability, and sufficient evidence that your condition is directly military service-connected.

-Sadly, it is not always as simple as it should be for Veterans struggling with mental health problems to get the support that they need and deserve from the VA.
-We’ll walk you through the key parts of getting approved for mental health-related benefits from the VA, as well as some of the critical conditions that the VA recognizes as disabilities.
+There are multiple mental health conditions linked to a Veteran’s time in service.
+Sadly, it is not always as simple as it should be for Veterans struggling with mental health conditions to get the support they need and deserve from the VA.
+We’ll walk you through the key parts of getting approved for mental health-related VA disability compensation, as well as some of the critical conditions that the VA recognizes as service-related conditions.

 Post-traumatic stress disorder in Veterans can be easy to trace back to a specific experience or set of events during a Veteran’s time in the military.
 This connection to certain trauma is often described as a “nexus,” a link between a specific trigger and the symptoms of PTSD that a Veteran experiences.
-Finding the nexus that connects a Veteran’s PTSD symptoms to their military service can play a major role in a Veteran’s ability to qualify to receive benefits from the VA.
+Finding the nexus that connects a Veteran’s PTSD symptoms to their military service can play a major role in a Veteran’s ability to qualify to receive VA compensation benefits.

-In order to approve a Veteran for monthly benefits, the VA needs sufficient medical evidence – a diagnosis – to support a Veteran’s application for support.
-In addition, a Veteran applying to receive benefits will need to verify with medical evidence that their disability is directly connected to their military service.
-When it comes to PTSD, getting approved for monthly benefits from the VA typically involves getting a diagnosis from a mental health professional who examines your military medical records and finds a verifiable connection between your military service and the symptoms you are suffering from.
+In order to approve a Veteran for monthly benefits, the VA needs sufficient medical evidence — a diagnosis — to support a Veteran’s application for support.
+In addition, a Veteran applying to receive VA benefits will need to verify with medical evidence that they have a service-connected disability.
+When it comes to PTSD, getting approved for monthly VA mental health benefits typically involves getting a diagnosis from a mental health professional who examines your military medical records and finds a verifiable connection between your time in service and the symptoms you are suffering from.

-In addition to an evaluation by a mental health professional, the VA will also have you undergo their own examination before you can be approved for benefits.
+In addition to an evaluation by a mental health professional, the VA will also have you undergo an examination with a VA health care provider before you can be approved for benefits.
 Known as a compensation and pension exam (C&P for short), this exam helps the VA get a sense of your symptoms and how they affect your life.
-Then, they will be able to determine how much monthly support to give you.
+Then, they will be able to determine your VA mental health rating.
+In short, VA mental health ratings determine how much monthly support Veterans get.

 Many Veterans re-enter civilian life suffering from some form of service-related anxiety or depression.
 Transitioning back to “normal” life can be jarring for any Veteran and can often cause some debilitating emotional weight to set in.
 Often referred to as adjustment disorder, the anxiety, depression, frustration, and numbness often experienced during a major transition is often experienced by Veterans in the years after they leave the service.